MichaelZaniewski/Healthcare-Project/Excel Cleaning & EDA.md

 - Clean first_name and concatonize first and last into name
 - trim all leading and trailing spaces
 - remove duplicates
+- Search for nulls in pk and other important columns

 # Exploratory Data Analysis